MNIT-DOT-a11y/mnit-dot-a11y.github.io/how-to/link-button.md

 </div>

 <div class="how-to-test-checklist-item">
-  <h3>✓ Ensure controls are announced correctly as links OR buttons based on their function and purpose regardless of visual design</h3>
+  <h3>Ensure controls are announced correctly as links OR buttons based on their function and purpose regardless of visual design</h3>
   <p><strong>Note:</strong> The role of the element <code>button</code> or <code>link</code> communicates to screen reader users what may happen after they interact with it.</p>
   <table class="column-2">
     <thead>